 “We used Facebook ads from the start.
 Khate and I agreed that we would set aside around $200 per month for that.
 At first, we would spend close to $150 with no return at all.
 It wasn’t until our 9th and 10th campaign that we were able to start generating sales,” said Marvin.

-Espina recommends laying out objectives for each piece of content to be created with the audience clearly in mind.
+Espina recommends laying out objectives for each piece of content with a clear focus on the audience.
 Since there is no fixed formula to capturing an audience, Espina admits to a trial and error approach utilizing Page Post Engagement Ads for testing then running Website Conversion Ads as soon he finds the demographic that convert or engage.

 “Facebook gives us the perfect platform to to test and scale a design idea.
 Khate and I discovered that reaching our desired audience is challenging if we rely only on organic traffic and searches on the platform,” said Marvin.